 The Chase Sapphire Reserve is one of the few credit cards offering primary car rental insurance coverage in the U.S. and abroad up to $75,000.

 Many car rental companies offer discounts and upgrades exclusively to Reserve cardholders.
 Combine that with the $300 in annual statement credits for travel purchases and the high $550 annual fee works out to a more reasonable $250.
-New cardholders also earn 60,000 bonus points after spending $4,000 in the first three months (a $900 value).
+New cardholders also earn 50,000 bonus points after spending $4,000 in the first three months (a $750 value when redeemed for travel through Chase Ultimate Rewards).

 This is the card if you want to get great car rental coverage but want to still get some of those rentals free with points (paying with points still entitles you to coverage).